Subathon

-A subathon (sometimes spelled sub-a-thon by some outlets) is a type of marathon fundraising event typically held on video game livestreaming platforms.
+A subathon (sometimes typeset as sub-a-thon by some outlets) is a type of marathon fundraising event typically held on video game livestreaming platforms.

 Etymology

 "Subathon" is a portmanteau of "subscription" and "marathon".
 The term was popularized by several other Twitch streamers such as Ludwig, Kai Cenat, and Ironmouse.

 Background

 A monetization feature on the video game livestreaming service Twitch is the ability for users to purchase subscriptions ("subs") to channels, which allow the user to view streams on that channel without advertising.
 Subscribers also receive badges that can be displayed next to their username in chat, as well as access to channel-specific emotes that can be used across the service.
 Due to its popularity, other competing livestreaming platforms have specifically emulated Twitch's subscriptions model, such as YouTube (which introduced a similar "channel memberships" feature in 2018 with similar perks, after having already introduced "super chats" as an equivalent to Twitch's "cheering" feature the previous year) and the now-defunct Mixer.